Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests: Introduction

 \end{itemize}

-Broadly speaking, our main results are the following.
-First, we extend the correspondence of Bernshteyn \cite{Bernshteyn2021local=cont} to regular trees, that is, we show that the class of LCLs that admit a continuous solution and a solution by a fast deterministic algorithm are the same.
-Second, we show that there is an exact equality ``high up'' in the hierarchy, namely, the class of LCLs on regular trees that admit a local algorithm of local deterministic complexity $O(\log n)$ coincides with the class of LCLs that admit so called \emph{Baire} measurable solution, see \cref{fig:new_picture}.
+On a high-level, our main results are the following.
+First, we extend the correspondence of Bernshteyn \cite{Bernshteyn2021local=cont} to regular forests, that is, we show that the class of LCL problems that admit a continuous solution and a solution by a fast deterministic algorithm are the same.
+Second, we show that, surprisingly, there is an exact equality ``high up'' in the hierarchy, namely, the class of LCL problems on regular forests that admit a local algorithm of local deterministic complexity $O(\log n)$ coincides with the class of LCL problems that admit so called \emph{Baire} measurable solutions, see \cref{fig:new_picture}.